lrc-se/aoc-2020/README.md

 ### Day 24

 Since this was largely a repeat of day 17 I reused much of that solution here, but with a more performant representation of the floor grid (and the transformations).
 As usual, part 2 performance varies between browsers.

+### Day 25

+Easily solved with a simple key cache.
+Nice reindeer!